Moises2121/moises2121.github.io/index.md

   <p>
 As seen in the code review, the main areas of focus are the structural architecture of the application, adding repositories for weight and users, using a binary search tree (BST) for <i>O log n</i> lookups, refactoring via ROOM, using foreign keys to handle databases, and adding professional commenting styles that allow reusability and readability practices.
 <br>
-I will use my skills in Software Desing & Engineering, Algorithms & Data Structures and Databases to evaluate practices and deliver a professional refactored artifact.
-Feel free to read through each category's narratives, as well as the artifact's before and after status.
+I will use my skills in Software Design & Engineering, Algorithms & Data Structures and Databases to articulate best practices and deliver a professional refactored artifact.
+Feel free to read through each category's narratives, challenges as well as the artifact's before and after status.
 </p>
 </div>
 ---